Building a Focus Midget Race Car

 A “bare chassis” is what it implies … just the chassis.

-A brand new bare chassis is $2800 and a complete new car is $35,000+ … so it’s not the chassis that is expensive … it’s all the parts.
-It is amazing how this “little stuff” ads up … so be careful.
-A lot of “rolling race cars” and “chassis kits” are still in garages because the buyer didn’t understand what he was getting into.
+A brand new bare chassis is about $2,800 and a complete new car is $35,000+ … so it’s not the chassis that is expensive … it’s all the parts.
+It is amazing how this “little stuff” adds up … so be careful.
+A lot of “rolling race cars” and “chassis kits” are still in garages because the buyer didn’t understand what they were getting into.
 The best “deals” … are usually pretty complete rollers.

 If you have decided the best route for you is buying a partial car and putting in the Focus powerplant … the next thing to do is scour the classified ads for used rollers or chassis kits.